maxall41/RustSASA/paper/paper.md

 # Acknowledgements

-We would like to thank Rodrigo Honorato and Niccolo' Bruciaferri for their valuable contributions to this project.
+We would like to thank Rodrigo Honorato and Niccolò Bruciaferri for their valuable contributions to this project.

 # References